aws-samples/db-esdk-blog/README.md

 # DynamoDbSearchableEncryptionBlog

-This is sample code to support the DynamoDb Encryption blog.
+This is sample code to support the example mentioned in the [DynamoDb Encryption blog](https://aws.amazon.com/blogs/security/how-to-use-aws-database-encryption-sdk-for-client-side-encryption-and-perform-searches-on-encrypted-attributes-in-dynamodb-tables/)
-(Blog Link to be added shortly)

 ## Security